ros2/rcl/rcl_yaml_param_parser/QUALITY_DECLARATION.md

 There is an automated test which runs a linter that ensures each file has a license statement.

-Most recent test results can be found [here](https://ci.ros2.org/view/nightly/job/nightly_linux_release/lastBuild/testReport/rcl_yaml_param_parser/copyright/)
+The most recent test results can be found [here](https://ci.ros2.org/view/nightly/job/nightly_linux_release/lastBuild/testReport/rcl_yaml_param_parser/copyright/).

 ### Copyright Statements [3.iv]